cjw-network/CjwPublishToolsBundle/README.md

 ***

-The Bundle contains two services and some example templates.
+The Bundle contains three services and some example templates.

-The two services are a **TwigFunctionService** that provides some Twig Template Tags:
+The three services are a **TwigFunctionService** that provides some Twig Template Tags:

 - cjw_breadcrumb
 - cjw_treemenu